MaterializeInc/materialize/doc/developer/design/20230315_backup_restore.md

 - Materialize contains a great deal of state that may not be easy to recreate: the exact definition of sources and views; the state of external systems like sources and sinks; the contents of internal tables.
 Losing Materialize state could result in days or weeks of recovery week for a user.
 - As we start thinking about taking on more business-critical use-cases, being able to recover our user’s data after some incident will become increasingly important.

-# Unresolved questions
+# Open questions

 ## External state

 Materialize’s sources and sinks also store data in the systems they connect to.
 In general, we’re unable to back up and restore this data fully.
-(If we restore to a week-old backup, the data our Kafka source had ingested since then might be compacted away.) **How will sources and sinks recover from a restore?
-If they can’t, is there a good way to signal this to a user?**
+(If we restore to a week-old backup, the data our Kafka source had ingested since then might be compacted away.)

-## Non-persist state

-This document focusses on Persist state, but the stash is not stored in Persist. **Do we want to move the stash to Persist?
-Can we rely on stash being stored in the same CRDB cluster as Persist’s consensus state indefinitely?**
+How sources and sinks handle snapshots is expected to vary:
+- Sources that do not need to store external state may not be affected.
+- Some sources may be able to recover by "re-snapshotting" their data from the external source.
+- Sinks will have irrevocably written data out to an external system.
+This is unavoidable, but we should try to signal this effectively to a user.

+We expect to tackle the "low-hanging fruit" during the original epic, but generally this is something that individual sources and sinks will need to handle and may require some ongoing work.

 # Future work